gramey02/dnd_project/README.md

 ```
 You'll notice the outputs (saved to a folder called `results`) of four different editing strategies are included: _indels, base edits (for splice acceptors and donors), CRISPRoff, and excision_.
 In the original paper, aliases for each of the editing strategies are _exon disruption, splice site disruption, epigentic silencing, and excision_, respectively.
 The parameters used for each set of results (a `RUN`) are saved to the output folder.

+#### B - Greedy algorithm prioritization of gRNAs
-__B__ - Once the pipeline finishes running, users have the option to algorithmically rank the best gRNA sequences to target the genetic variants using a greedy algorithm approach.
+Once the pipeline finishes running, users have the option to algorithmically rank the best gRNA sequences to target the genetic variants using a greedy algorithm approach.
 The greedy algorithm prioritization can be run like so:
 ```bash
 cd dnd_project # IMPORTANT: navigate to top level project directory so relative filepaths don't break.